MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 ### Prerequisites

-- Your environment in the US
+- Your environment in the United States.
-- Tenant has to be allow-listed while this feature is in Private Preview
+- The tenant must be allow-listed while this feature is in private preview.
-- A Power Apps or Power Automate license
+- A Power Apps or Power Automate license.
-- Dataverse database installed on the environment
+- Dataverse database installed on the environment.
-- An AI Builder add-on
+- An AI Builder add-on.

 The text generation model's capability is a powerful tool in AI Builder.
 It enables you to quickly and easily build AI-powered applications that use text generated from your input, like these tools that: